saranshbansal/learn-aws/LAST_MINUTE_TIPS.md

 - User pool integrates with API Gateway and Application Load Balancer
 - When your mobile app authenticates with the Identity Provider (IdP) using Amazon Cognito, the token returned from the IdP is passed to Amazon Cognito, which then returns a **Cognito ID** for the user.
 This **Cognito ID** is used to provide a set of temporary, limited-privilege AWS credentials through the Cognito Identity Pool.
 - With **adaptive authentication**, you can configure your user pool to block suspicious sign-ins or add second factor authentication in response to an increased risk level.
 For each sign-in attempt, Amazon Cognito generates a risk score for how likely the sign-in request is to be from a compromised source.
 This risk score is based on factors that include device and user information.
+- Amazon Cognito **identity pools** enable you to create unique identities and assign permissions for users.
+Your identity pool can include:
+  - Users in an Amazon Cognito user pool
+  - Users who authenticate with external identity providers such as Facebook, Google, or a SAML-based identity provider
+  - Users authenticated via your own existing authentication process
+- a **user pool** is just a user directory in Amazon Cognito.

 ## Step Functions
 - Max execution duration